BenjaminGensler/AdminAutomationScripts/README.md

-# Uninstall-Microsoft365Apps
-A PowerShell script to uninstall Microsoft 365 Apps for enterprise and OneNote from Windows devices.
+# Powershell Script Tools for Admins by Admins

 ## Prerequisites